 - Avoid usage of garbage disposals.
 Garbage disposals can be a main component of water pollution.
 Keep your solid wastes as they are.
 Don’t throw vegetables down the garbage disposal, but instead make a compost pile from your vegetable scraps.

 - Install water efficient apparatuses in your home.
 For instance, invest in a water-efficient toilet or sink in order to reduce water usage.
 This can actually help reduce water contamination issues.
+With an impressive 3:1 drain ratio, tankless RO system G3P800 can meet the needs of clean water drinking and water saving at the same time.

 Water contamination can be brought about by several means; all equally dangerous.
 Through doing the steps mentioned above, you don’t only ensure your own safety from water contamination, but the safety of others as well.
 Keep yourself and others free from the effects of water contamination and spread the word!